Skip to content

 Fine-Grained Temporary Projects

-For more control over the temporary project, you can specify the complete lakefile content:
+For more control over the temporary project, specify the complete lakefile content:

 from lean_interact import LeanREPLConfig, TemporaryProject